pjh68/pjh68.github.io/_posts/2020-09-17-back-the-future-office.md

 In both cases, we put significant effort into a) optimising for the regime we’re working in; b) overcoming the weaknesses / inherent biases in that regime.

-In normal circumstances, all-remote teams periodically meet in person (for example, the almost hidden reference to “a few times a year all our employees fly in for a company-wide gathering” in the book REMOTE: Office Not Required | Basecamp)
+In normal circumstances, all-remote teams periodically meet in person (for example, the almost hidden reference to “a few times a year all our employees fly in for a company-wide gathering” in the book REMOTE: Office Not Required by Basecamp)

 Mixed regime teams (and their experiences pre-lockdown) have, to some extent, the worst of both worlds.
 Which is why they often co-located periodically.